Google Workspace is a perfect collaboration tool. Admins agree with that. End users agree with that. We all agree with that.

 You or other employees can let family and friends access corporate devices.
 Sounds like not much but it actually can lead to disastrous consequences.
 For example, a friend or a family member can accidentally install the app or an add-on with malware.
 It can encrypt corporate data or gain access to sensitive data of other employees or customers.

 Another mistake is carelessness about your password.
 Researches show that 60% of users choose the same password for various accounts.
 If it is their personal account, so be it.
-But for G Suite account it can be fatal.
+But for Google Workspace account it can be fatal.

 Misdelivery is also a frequent human mistake that leads to corporate data leaks.
 In fact, it is the fourth most frequent reason for all leaks and Gmail security breaches.
 The saddest thing is that a simple double-check of the recipient’s email address could save your data from being leaked like that.